Yttrmin/CSharpTo2600/README.md

 # CSharpTo2600
 A compiler and framework for creating Atari 2600 games using C#.
-It uses the .NET Compiler Platform (Roslyn) to parse C# files and translate them into 6502 assembly instructions.
-The assembly code would then be passed into [DASM](http://dasm-dillon.sourceforge.net/) to produce the binary.
+It uses the .NET Compiler Platform (Roslyn) to parse C# files, translate them into 6502 assembly instructions, and pass them into an assembler.
 ### Goal
 When it comes to making Atari 2600 games there are only a couple languages to choose from.
 I want to add another option by supporting a subset of the C# language.
 My hope is to attract more people to try their hand at Atari 2600 development.
 ### What's Supported?
 Not much, the project is very early in development.
 This will be updated as features are added.
 ### Building
-Load the solution into [Visual Studio 2015 CTP 5](https://support2.microsoft.com/kb/2967191) and it should build and run fine, there are no other dependencies.
+Load the solution into [Visual Studio 2015 CTP 5](https://support2.microsoft.com/kb/2967191) and it should build fine.
+To run it you will need a copy of [DASM](http://dasm-dillon.sourceforge.net/).
 ### Usage
 `Compiler DASMDirectory SourceFilePath`